SVG%20File-02.svg

 The benefits of this type of charitable contribution include:

-• Access to goods and services that are outside of a nonprofit organization’s budget.
+• Access to goods and services outside a nonprofit organization’s budget.

 • Freed-up resources that can be put to good use elsewhere.

-• Operational support (e.g. thrift stores, food pantries, and shelters that are dependent on various small items, food, bedding, etc.).
+• Operational support (e.g., thrift stores, food pantries, and shelters dependent on various small items, food, bedding, etc.).

 • Ease of donation for businesses (no need to free up cash flow).

-• Larger donations from certain bigger enterprises (their buying power allows them to buy cheaply, so they can donate more goods than they would be able to give in terms of money).
+• More significant donations from certain bigger enterprises (their buying power allows them to buy cheaply, so they can donate more goods than they would be able to give in terms of money).

 5 Important Things Every NPO Should Realize About In-Kind Donations